 Research for credit or pay outside the School of Biological Sciences

-You can conduct research in other Schools within Georgia Tech or even in institutions outside of Georgia Tech, and obtain credit for BIOL 4690, 4698, 4699, or 4910.
-Dr. Michael Goodisman, the School of Biological Sciences Associate Chair for the Undergraduate Program, will serve as official co-supervisor and instructor of record within Biological Sciences for the class.
+Biology majors can conduct research in other Schools within Georgia Tech or even at institutions outside of Georgia Tech, and obtain credit for BIOS 4690, 4698, or 4699.
+Dr. Chrissy Spencer, the School of Biological Sciences Associate Chair for Undergraduate Affairs, will serve as official co-supervisor and instructor of record within Biological Sciences for the class.
 Note that a co-supervisor is not needed if your faculty mentor has a minor or courtesy appointment within the School of Biological Sciences.
 The primary research faculty mentor (e.g. in Psychology, Emory University, etc.) must be a PhD or MD level scientist, preferably in a group leader-like role (not a postdoc, etc).
-To obtain approval for this research to count for BIOL course credit, you must provide the Associate Chair a description of the research you will be doing, the name of the primary research mentor, and the department or institution of the research mentor.
-Your primary research mentor must email the Associate Chair agreeing to serve as you research mentor and follow the Biology syllabus for the course in question.
+To obtain approval for this research to count for BIOS course credit, arrange with a PI to do research and then complete the permit request form for research outside of Biological Sciences.
 If appropriate, the Associate Chair will approve the project for credit or pay.
+[Note: the permit form for BIOS 4690 is linked below under Senior Research Permit Request form.]

 Senior Research Experience